arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusTopics/HOL.md

 <a name="Exercise2"></a>
 ### Exercise 2: Sending and Receiving Messages ###

-// TODO: Add intro paragraph.
+In the previous exercise, you added the necessary code to the aplication in order to create Windows Azure Service Bus topics and subscriptions.
+You will now update the application to send messages to a topic and receive the messages that arrive to the subscriptions.

 <a name="Ex2Task1"></a>
 #### Task 1 - Sending Messages ####

-In this task, you will send messages through a topic and verify that each message arrives to all subscriptions.
+In this task, you will send messages to a topic and verify that each message arrives to all subscriptions.
 You can send any serializable object as a **Message** through topics.
 You will send a **CustomMessage** object which has its own properties and is agnostic on how the Service Bus topic works or interacts with your application.

 1. If not already opened, open the **HomeController.cs** file under the **Controllers** folder in the **UsingTopics** project.